- Thomson Reuters Tax & Accounting software and research solutions

 Christina received her undergraduate degree in Management Information Systems from Millikin University, her Masters of Business Science in Information Technology from Colorado University, and PMC-V certification from Pragmatic Marketing.

-Fill out the form to register for your spot in our webinar.
+Fill out the form to access the on-demand webinar.